jmscreation/dependency-tracker/README.md

 # Project Dependency Tracker

- This program tracks and updates dependencies for and repository in this account that uses the new dependency standard.
+ This program tracks and updates dependencies for any repository in this account that uses the new dependency standard.